sandhyalalkumar/installation/docker_cheatsheet.md

 Basic idea
 Containers are to Virtual Machines as threads are to processes.
 Or you can think of them.

--Images - stopped containers are called containers.
+Images - stopped containers are called containers.
--Containers - Running containers are called containers
+Containers - Running containers are called containers

-$ docker create  [ OPTION ] --creates a container but does not start it.
+$ docker rename allows the container to be renamed.
-$ docker rename  [ OPTION ] --allows the container to be renamed.
+$ docker create creates a container but does not start it.
-$ docker run     [ OPTION ] --creates and starts a container in one operation.
+$ docker run    creates and starts a container in one operation.
-$ docker rm      [ OPTION ] --deletes a container
+$ docker rm     deletes a container
-$ docker update  [ OPTION ] --updates a containers resource limits.
+$ docker update updates a containers resource limits.

 #commands